SupreetTarwarkar/Microsoft-Fabric-Learning-Journey/Projects/HR-Attrition/README-PROJECT.md

 - Attrition by Business Travel
 - Attrition by Overtime

-The page helps identify employee groups showing comparatively higher or lower attrition rates.
+This page helps identify workforce groups showing comparatively higher or lower attrition rates.

 ---